Dealing with Election-Related Stress

 With uncertainty around the outcome of the election, we can find ourselves trying to predict the future, imagining worst-case scenarios, or trying to control what’s happening.
 Staying in the present moment can help us interrupt our worries and better tolerate uncertainty.

-• With current events and sociopolitical issues, it’s normal and healthy to be feeling a lot of different emotions.
+• · Focus on what you can control and let go of what is not controllable.
+With current events and sociopolitical issues, it’s normal and healthy to be feeling a lot of different emotions.
 Let yourself feel those feelings without judgment.

 • Practice mindfulness.